saheedniyi02/Car-Price-Prediction-App/README.md

 <h6>Model</h6>
  <p>Sklearn's Gradient boosting regressor with a:</p><br>
  <p>Max depth:6</p><p>Max Features:5</p><p>Learning rate:0.025<p><p>n_estimators:1200</p>
- <p>The model gave a mean_absolute_error of ≈850 Thousand Naira</p>
+ <p>The model gave a mean_absolute_error of ≈590 Thousand Naira on the data I tested it on</p>

 <h6>Challenges</h6>
- <p>Data collection: There were different features used to describe the cars in the different sites I got the data from, only about 6 were common among them, the mileage, the car's year of production, the location of the seller of the car, the car's make and the car's model</p>
+ <p>Data collection: There were different features used to describe the cars in the different sites I got the data from, only about 6 were common among them, the mileage, the car's year of production, the location of the seller of the car, the car's make, transmission and the car's model</p>